isomerpages/nlb-learning/_sustainability/Tweens/Content.md

     </div>
   </div>
   <div class="col is-three-fifths">
-<p><b class="has-text-indigo">How Plastic Hurts the World (5 min)</b><br>
+<p><b class="has-text-indigo">Mind Blown!
+S1 Plastic (23 min)</b><br>
-Why are we so concerned about recycling plastic?
-Learn more about plastic and its effect on the world with Jessi from SciShow Kids.</p>
+Ever wonder how we can use plastic in more sustainable way?
+This video explores the different ways in which plastic waste damages our planet.</p>
-    <small>Source: How Plastic Hurts the World – YouTube (2018, May 2).
-SciShow Kids.
-Retrieved 2022, January 11.</small>
+    <small>Source: Mind Blown!
+S1 Plastic – MeWatch (date unknown).
+MeWatch.
+Retrieved 2022, March 15.</small>
   </div>
 </div>

 <div class="row is-multiline">
   <div class="col is-two-fifths">
     <div class="responsive-iframe-container ratio-16by9">
-      <iframe class="responsive-iframe" src="https://www.youtube.com/embed/SN5-DnOHQmE"></iframe>
+      <iframe class="responsive-iframe" src="https://www.youtube.com/embed/i9qMbTba6qk"></iframe>
     </div>
   </div>
   <div class="col is-three-fifths">
-    <p><b class="has-text-indigo">What Is The Greenhouse Effect?
-(3 min)</b><br>
+    <p><b class="has-text-indigo">Noise Pollution Is a Bigger Deal Than You’d Think (10 min)</b><br>
-How does the Earth stay warm enough for us to live in?
-Check out this video by National Aeronautics and Space Administration (NASA), where the phenomenon known as the “greenhouse effect” is explained.</p>
+Have you ever been shocked awake by the sound of a car horn?
+Check out this video by SciShow to learn more about the effects of noise pollution on animals and the strides towards a quieter world.</p>
-    <small>Source: What Is The Greenhouse Effect? – YouTube (2020, June 12).
-NASA Space Place.
-Retrieved 2022, January 11.</small>
+    <small>Source: Noise Pollution Is a Bigger Deal Than You’d Think – YouTube (2020, February 6).
+SciShow.
+Retrieved 2022, March 9.</small>
   </div>
 </div>
 <br>